Entries for The Beauty and The Beast 2019 will open when we have permission to hold the races.

-Entries for The Beast open on 1 June.
-If you would like to be reminded, just sign up on our mailing list.
+If you would like to be notified when entries open, just sign up on our mailing list.
 We will only contact you when there is some important news!

 To keep the friendly, intimate atmosphere of the race, runners will be limited to 200 for The Beauty and 150 for The Beast.